Bogdan-Ciurea/PathFinding/README.md

 After the file has been read, the user can chose to visualize how the map looks.

-This command can be accessed by typeing `show` into the CMD.
+This command can be accessed by typing `show` into the CMD.

 <br>